jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 RuboCop is a Ruby code analyzer that points out violations of the Ruby Style Guide.
 Violations don't cause the code to fail but can slow down expert Rubyists when they read and analyze the code.
 It's best to add RuboCop very early in a project, because it gets increasingly difficult to introduce later on.

+SPECIAL NOTE: The number of RuboCop offenses you get may be different from the number listed here.
+The point is to eliminate offenses by fixing the issues cited or by configuring the .rubocop.yml file to ignore them.

 ### New Branch

 Enter the command "git checkout -b 01-04-rubocop".